SaiSrinivasDevana/ML_Project/README.md

 # Heart Disease Prediction
 ## Introduction About the Data :

-The dataset The goal is to predict the risk of an individual being subjected to heart disease (Classification Analysis).
+The dataset: The goal is to predict the risk of an individual being subjected to heart disease (Classification Analysis).

 There are 13 independent variables: